-7. Nangando Street Park

-- this part of the neighbourhood and as such should provide a wider range of recreation options for residents over time. - the basketball court needs new line marking a picnic pergola and table and chairs - provide a kick-about space - provide more physical activities e.g. hand-ball wall - Primary play should be provided to complement the toddler equipment - the park should be considered as a community garden space - to enable all-abilities access into the park a path system through any of the four entry points should be developed
+7. Nangando Street Park-is a 'hidden gem' park near medium density housing.
+It is a large, mostly empty space with toddler play facilities, a half-court and some magnificent trees.
+This park should be the heart of this part of the neighbourhood and as such should provide a wider range of recreation options for residents over time.
+The basketball court needs new line marking a picnic pergola and table and chairs.
+It is recommended that new recreation opportunities be considered for the park including the development of a kick-about space and more physical activities such as a hit up wall.
+Primary play should be provided to complement the toddler equipment.
+Due to the large sunny areas available, the park should be considered as a community garden space.
+To enable all-abilities access into the park a path system through any of the four entry points should be developed

-8. Tauris Road Park

-- is the main recreation park to a large area of medium density housing residents best accessed by walking or cycling.
+- 8. Tauris Road Park-is the primary recreation park to a large area of medium density housing residents best accessed by walking or cycling.
 The recreation area currently provides basketball, toddler and primary play, fitness stations (static) and an area to kick a ball.
 The park has one seat.

-- provide shade over the playground

-- provide a kick-about goal,

-- provide a meeting place for young people

-- many more seats and tables for extended stay and pergolas for shade are required

-- it is assumed that people cross the drain when there is little or no water flowing to reach the only park in this part of the neighbourhood

-9. Jupiter Street Park

-- is a unusual strip of open space that runs behind the commercial industrial area.
+It is recommended that Tauris Road Park be upgraded with shade over the playground, a kick-about goal, a meeting place for young people, many more seats and tables for extended stay and pergolas for shade.
+It is assumed that people may also cross the drain when there is little or no water flowing to reach the only park in this part of the neighbourhood - 9.
+Jupiter Street Park-is a very unusual park along a strip of open space that runs behind the commercial industrial area.
 The park has no facilities but is well maintained.
-Due to the large proportion of medium density housing in the vicinity this park is valuable and essential for providing activities required by local residents. - it is recommended that this park function as an off-leash area for dogs and that it not be fenced beyond existing fencing.
+Due to the large proportion of medium density housing in the vicinity this park is valuable and essential for providing activities required by local residents.
+It is recommended that this park function as an off-leash area for dogs and that it not be fenced.
 The off-leash area would commence once past the detached housing at the entry and could continue for the whole length of the park i.e. from Jupiter Street through to the drain - 10.
 Capalaba Main Drain should be re-vegetated to provide shade for walkers and cyclists and habitat for fauna

-Neighbourhood 22 (212ha) comprises the south-eastern part of Capalaba.
-The neighbourhood is bounded by Redland Bay Road in the north and east, Ney Road in the west and power line easement that runs through Koala Place Nature Belt and Korawal Street Nature Belt.
+Neighbourhood 22 comprises the south-eastern part of Capalaba.
+The neighbourhood is approximately 212 ha in area and is bounded by Redland Bay Road in the north and east, Ney Road in the west and power line easement that runs through Koala Place Nature Belt and Korawal Street Nature Belt.
 The large rural non-urban lots east of Coolnwynpin Creek Corridor are not included in the neighbourhood discussion.